alexkimin/React-Redux-Study/README.md

   - [styled-component](https://www.styled-components.com/) can create themes and reusable functions.
   - Responsive styling without any className usage or frameworks for small challenges.
   - But if using className is okay, then I will use [classNames](https://www.npmjs.com/package/classnames).
-  - For animation, I used styled-component. but [velocity-react](https://github.com/google-fabric/velocity-react), [react-motion](https://github.com/chenglou/react-motion) are seems nice.
+  - For animation, I used styled-component. but [velocity-react](https://github.com/google-fabric/velocity-react), [react-motion](https://github.com/chenglou/react-motion) are seemed nice.
 - **Type Checking**
   - [prop-types](https://www.npmjs.com/package/prop-types)
 - **UI Dev Env**